vnmakarov/mir/README.md

 	  32- and 64-bit signed and unsigned values
 	* There are **comparison instructions**  working on 32- and 64-bit signed and unsigned values, float, double, and long double values
+	* There are **local variable address instructions** to get address of local variable
 	* There are **branch insns** (unconditional jump, and jump on zero or non-zero value) which take a label as one their operand
 	* There are **combined comparison and branch instructions** taking a label as one operand and two 32- and 64-bit signed and unsigned values, float, double, and long double values
 	* There is **switch** instruction to jump to a label from labels given as operands depending on index given as the first operand
+	* There is **label address instruction** to get a label address and **unconditional indirect jump instruction** whose operand contains previously taken label address
 	* There are **function and procedural call instructions**
-	* There are **return instructions** working on 32- and 64-bit integer values, float, double, and long double values
+	* There are **return instructions** optionally returning 32- and 64-bit integer values, float, double, and long double values
+	* There are **specialized light-weight call and return instructions** can be used for fast switching from threaded interpreter to JITted code and vice verse

 ## MIR Example
   * You can create MIR through **API** consisting of functions for creation of modules,